 Training is often seen as a burdensome and time-consuming part of employment.
-But as research has shown, effective training doesn’t have to be lengthy, classroom-style seminars to get messages across anymore.
-Hours don’t have to be spent coordinating, logging, and planning.
+But as research and practical experience have shown, effective training doesn’t have to be lengthy, classroom-style seminars to get messages across anymore.
+Hours don’t have to be spent coordinating and facilitating every training event.

 With microlearning (also known as bite-sized learning or just-in-time learning), training can be delivered in short bursts of content that can fit into anyone’s hectic schedule.